 Also noteworthy is the Baroque architecture of two prestigious monuments, which were recently restored: the Church of the Suffragio as you enter Piazza Saffi, and not far away, the Church of San Filippo Neri, on Via G. Saffi.

-Certainly worth a visit is the new museum complex of San Domenico, in the heart of the historic center.
+Certainly worth a visit is the museum complex of San Domenico, in the heart of the historic center.
 Site of the oldest section of the Picture Gallery, it is a catalyst for visitors thanks to the prestigious exhibitions held in recent years, from Palmezzano to Silvestro Lega, G. Cagnacci and Canova.
 The complex is the home of the famous Hebe by Canova.

 A symbol of Forlì is passatelli, a type of noodle cooked in broth.
 How can you turn down a traditional piping hot piadina, in the local shops?
 Although good with any filling, it is usually eaten with squacquerone, a soft cheese typical of the area, ricotta and salami, and always accompanied by rich Sangiovese wine.
 To enjoy the culture and the local produce, just follow the Road of Wines and Flavors of the hills of Forlì and Cesena.

-In the nearby town of Fratta Terme (14 km) is Around Adventure, which offers fantastic adventure routes and aerial routes, with pathways between the trees at varying heights made using ropes, nets, walkways, cableways, bridges and thousands of opportunities to spend the day immersed in nature.
+In the nearby town of Fratta Terme (14 km) is Around Adventures, which offers fantastic adventure routes and aerial routes, with pathways between the trees at varying heights made using ropes, nets, walkways, cableways, bridges and thousands of opportunities to spend the day immersed in nature.
 All this with maximum safety!